Trust4AI/MUSE/README.md

 ### Logo credits

-The logo image was created with the assistance of [DALL·E 3](https://openai.com/index/dall-e-3/).
+The MUSE logo image was created with the assistance of [DALL·E 3](https://openai.com/index/dall-e-3/).

 <p align="right">[⬆️ <a href="#muse-ai-driven-metamorphic-testing-inputs-generator">Back to top</a>]</p>